 One of the best parts of camp is meeting new friends!
 But, of course we understand that sometimes it’s comforting to have someone you know in your same living unit, so we do our best to make accommodations within the same age group if the two campers' birthdays are within 6 months of each other.
 In this case, the older camper will move down to the younger cabin.
 We will only consider requests for new campers.
 Don't worry - you will be able to see your friend a lot throughout the day at Camp, all while meeting a new group of friends!

-A complete list of suggested clothing, linens, and accessories can be found on the Registration Page in our parent manual.
+A complete list of suggested clothing, linens, and accessories can be found in our parent manual.
 Avoid bringing any expensive electronics like iPods or cameras which can be damaged outside in a variety of weather conditions.
 Laptops, phones, and any mobile cellular devices are strictly forbidden.

 Campers should NOT bring cash or any other valuables.
 Parents can set up a Canteen account during check-in to cover any expenses that the camper incurs during her session, such as offsite trips, candy or soft drink purchases in canteen.